opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

 Press Create to start deploying the application.

-You should now see two objects in your topology map, one for the Workbench we created earlier and one for the application we just added.
+You should now see three objects in your topology map, one for the Workbench we created earlier, one for the model serving, and one for the application we just added.
 When the circle of your deployment turns dark blue it means that it has finished deploying.

 If you want more details on how the deployment is going, you can press the circle and look at Resources in the right menu that opens up.
 There you can see how the build is going and what's happening to the pod.
 The application will be ready when the build is complete and the pod is "Running".

 When the application has been deployed you can press the "Open URL" button to open up the interface in a new tab.

 ![Application deployed](img/Application_deployed.png)